Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

    pass
 ```

 Our tests in `test_models.py` for `from_dict` should still be failing at this point.
-If they are, we can start changing our pseudocode into python code.
+If they are, we can start changing our pseudocode into Python code.
 Try out writing the function, then take a look at our implementation below.

 <details>
    <summary>Complete <code>from_dict</code> function example</summary>